cloud66-oss/nginx-compiler/README.md

 Be sure to purge any traces of previous NGINX or Passenger installations before attempting this.

+## Cloud 66 Integration
+You can use these scripts to compile a version of NGINX for Cloud 66 (for example, with additional modules).
+Please note that only [tested versions](#tested-versions) are supported for this.

+In order to do this, perform the [compilation](#compilation) and [extraction](#extraction) steps on your local machine, and then upload the resulting tarball to a public location (for example, using S3).
+You can then link to this location via the [manifest](https://help.cloud66.com/rails/references/manifest-web-settings.html), and your version of NGINX will be installed.
+Please make sure that the name of the tarball is not changed when uploaded.

 ## Tested Versions
 ### Operating Systems
 Ubuntu 18.04